serhiipanovjs/sea_battle/README.md

 - **Turn-Based Play:** Alternate turns between the player and the computer.
 - **Attack Grid:** Click on the opponent's grid to launch attacks and reveal hits or misses.
-- **Real-Time Feedback:** Immediate visual and audio feedback for hits, misses, and ship sinking.
+- **Real-Time Feedback:** Immediate visual feedback for hits, misses, and ship sinking.

 ### Endgame